After another bad MRI, Mom goes to lunch at Luby’s,

 orders breaded cod, mac ‘n cheese, fried okra, buttered

 roll, cherry pie.
-She is not counting calories.
+She does not counting calories.

 Later, she hands me her ski clothes.